farmaker47/Gender_Classification/README.md

 # Gender_Classification
 Gender classification with the use of TFlite

-A simpleapplication with the use of artificial inteligence to cladssify genders.
+A simpleapplication with the use of artificial inteligence to classify genders.